 1.2.1 Each year Education Scotland inspects and reports on the quality of education in pre-school centres, primary schools, secondary schools, special schools, community learning and development services, colleges, and residential educational provision.
 Education Scotland also inspects the education functions of local authorities and carries out joint inspections of services for children.
+Independent sector inspections are outwith the scope of this report.

-&lt;sup>1 More information on the Risk Assessment Document, the Care Inspectorate's risk assessment tool, can be found in the Care Inspectorate's Risk Assessment publication.
+1 More information on the Risk Assessment Document, the Care Inspectorate's risk assessment tool, can be found in the Care Inspectorate's Risk Assessment publication.